DaniS91/Capstone-Planning/log.md

 ### Saturday 7/1/23
 * 8:00 pm - 8:45 pm - working on README
 * 8:45 pm - 9:30 pm - watch quick video about material UI
+* 9:30 pm - 10:15 pm - planned out some details of the business/review info, add form details to app-diagram